westcoastcode-se/o2/README.md

 - [ ] resolve references when a package's imports are all resolved
     - should be possible to do in parallel parsing source code since we know, for sure, that a reference can only be resolved into something that's imported
+    - if we allow for resolving references during parse phase, how would pre-compile annotation driven syntax tree manipulation work?
+Or should we only allow for post-resolve processing?
+    -

 You import a package with the syntax: `import "mymodule.io/module/package"`.
 You can also specify an alias for your import using the format `import "<path>" as alias_name`.